 National Family Medicine Training Centre (NFMTC) has specific prevention department where the patients are referred for preventive services, like calculating 10 year CVD risk, smoking cessation counselling, healthy diet etc. This department keeps in separate records with flow-sheets for referred patients which are not parts of the patient regular medical record; So some data due to CVD risk calculation might be missed because during data collection process we used only regular medical charts of the patients.

 Due to the fact that paper-based and electronic patient records are used in parallel at NFMTC, we found some cases, were paper based chart did not contain any information, but this information could be possible to extract from the EMR.
-Therefore, we tried to work in parallel both with paper based and electronic medical records in order not to miss some important data, but it was too time consuming and continued collecteing data just from medical cards;
+Therefore, we tried to work in parallel both with paper based and electronic medical records in order not to miss some important data, but it was too time consuming and continued collecting data just from medical cards;

 Another important note might be the fact that NFMTC participates in State Diabetes Vertical Program which could be used by diabetic patients only once per year and which covers some investigations (e.g. HbA1C) that are not included in the UHC program.
 These patients have separate charts in the facility which were used by data collectors in case of diabetes in order not to miss information about some additional services received by those patients.

-Also, labinvestigation results were not posted on the medical cards, but the doctors have access to the electronic records as well.
+Also, lab investigation results were not posted on the medical cards, but the doctors have access to the electronic records as well.
 Under the conditions of this fragmentation and due to the short time, it was difficult to collect information from various sources.

 Etc.